top of page

 So why don’t more people own more stocks?
 Well, stocks appear to be quite risky.
 Especially in the short term.

 And indeed, this additional perceived risk is the reason stocks produce higher returns than bonds.
 The volatility of stocks means that the returns are delivered erratically, if not randomly.
 Some years are up 30%, other years are down 30%.
 This is typical, and it illustrates why stocks are not a short term investment vehicle.
-They just bounce around too much for anyone looking at funding a major purchase or life goal with them.
+They just bounce around too much for anyone looking at funding an immediate purchase or life goal with them.

 Yet, without this characteristic uncertainty, it is likely that stocks would not earn 10% as they have historically, but would instead earn something closer to bonds.
 Similar predictability, similar return.
 Which is logical.